Fall River Rovers

 Fall River Rovers were a United States soccer club, based in Fall River, Massachusetts.
 They won the 1888 and 1889 American Cups as well as the 1917 National Challenge Cup.
-In 1921 Rovers were disbanded and a new team, Fall River United were formed to enter the newly established American Soccer League.
+In 1922 Rovers and Fall River United attempted to share rent on venue due to increasing costs.
+Subsequently their joint bid for an ASL slot in the 1922–23 season was rejected.
+They later disbanded with their players signing with other teams.

 The name was revived during the 1933–34 season by a team that played in the New England Division of the American Soccer League.
 Other teams in the division included another Fall River United.

 History

 Early years

 In the late 19th century Fall River, Massachusetts, together with Kearny, New Jersey and St. Louis, Missouri, emerged as a stronghold for soccer in the United States.
 In the late 1870s Fall River experienced a period of economic growth, driven by the demand for cotton print cloth.
 Southeastern New England was the birthplace of the United States textile industry and Fall River became known as Spindle City.
 By 1876 the city was home to 43 factories, more than 30,000 looms and more than one million spindles.
 Keeping them all working required immigrant labor and, while some of the new arrivals were French Canadian and Irish, many also came from Lancashire and Glasgow, two of the earliest strongholds of soccer in the United Kingdom.
 As a result, several soccer clubs, including Rovers, emerged within the city.
 In February 1884, the team was founded at a meeting held on County Street, Fall River.
 The team joined the Bristol County Football Association in 1885.
 Other clubs from the city included Fall River Olympics, Fall River Pan Americans and Fall River East Ends.
 Rovers, along with these clubs became affiliated with the American Football Association and entered the American Cup.
 Between 1888 and 1892 teams from Fall River won the cup five times in succession.
 Fall River Rovers won it in both 1888 and 1889.
 In 1891, Rovers, along with the Fall River Olympics, East Enders and Pawtucket Free Wanderers, formed the New England League.
 In 1903, Rovers won the Interstate League championship.
 In 1907, they reentered the AFA.
-The Rovers were the New England League champions in 1909 before joining the first Eastern Soccer League in 1910.
+The Rovers were the New England League champions in 1909 before joining the first Eastern Professional Soccer League in 1910.
 When this league was abandoned during its only season, Rovers were in the lead.
 Between 1915 and 1921 they played in the Southern New England Soccer League, twice finishing as runners-up in 1917 and 1921.
 In 1917 they also won the Times Cup, the league cup of the SNESL, defeating J&P Coats 3–0 in the final.